mcletshacks/NoName-Tickets/readme.txt

 ========================

 If you run into issues:
-- Make sure the bot has Manage Channels and Read/Send permissions simplest would be Administrator.
+- Make sure the bot has Manage Channels and Read/Send permissions simplest would be Administrator
 - DM ww_gen0093048